 Project proof points:

-- Dual-network separation was preserved while still exposing live values to the BAS.
+- Dual-network separation was preserved while still exposing live process values to the BACnet/IP BAS.

-- The customer confirmed live values after the namespace-alignment step was completed.
+- The customer confirmed live values after the final OPC UA path correction.

-The most useful public proof came from the process contractor after the final namespace correction:
+The most useful public proof came from the final namespace correction:

 “After changing the hyphens to underscores in all the OPC tag paths, the values are now properly showing in the data array.”